It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 Shake out some seeds from your seed packet into your hand.

-To make up for any that may not germinate, plan to sow two to three seeds per cell.
+To make up for any that may not germinate, sow two to three seeds per cell.

 Place one seed on the surface of the soil, and repeat with the others, spacing them out an equal distance from each other.

-Grab a pinch of sterile planting medium and sprinkle it over the seeds – cover them with about a quarter of an inch of starting mix.
+Grab a pinch of sterile planting medium and sprinkle it over the seeds, covering them with about a quarter of an inch of starting mix.

 Water Gently

-Water your seeds in with your spray bottle, spraying until the soil is moist, but not waterlogged.
-For me, this means about four or five squirts.
+Water the seeds with your spray bottle, spraying until the soil is moist, but not waterlogged.
+For me, this is usually about four or five squirts.

-When your plants get larger, after repotting, you will want to water more thoroughly, with a small watering can or teapot.
+After germination, when your seedlings are larger, you will want to water more thoroughly, with a small watering can or teapot.

 Write the name of your variety and the date seeds were sown on as many seed markers as you need, and stick them in the tray along the edge of the cell, away from where you placed your seeds.

-Place your seed trays in their warm and humid growing location – your “germination station” – whether this is your greenhouse, cold frame, terrarium, grow dome, or just under some plastic wrap.
+Place your seed trays in a warm and humid location – your “germination station” – whether this is a greenhouse, cold frame, terrarium, grow dome, or just under some plastic wrap.

 You won’t need to expose your trays to light until the tomatoes sprout.
 Though some types of seeds require light for germination, tomatoes do not.